Getting your Trinity Audio player ready...

 Good news for Biscayne Park locals craving something new on the plate — 2025 brought two fresh flavors just minutes from the village, and they're serving everything DELICIOUS.

-Cotoa (12475 NE 6th Ct), a Michelin-recognized Ecuadorian fine-dining restaurant, moved from Downtown Miami to a sleek new home in North Miami.
+Cotoa (12475 NE 6th Ct), a Michelin-recognized Ecuadorian fine dining restaurant, has moved from Downtown Miami to a sleek new home in North Miami.

 Yes, it's as extra as it sounds in the best way possible!